Loloppe/FPS-Counter/README.md

 Below, you can find the few mods that this mods requires.
 You'll also find the versions that I used to test.

- - BeatSaberMarkupLanguage v1.3.2 or higher
+ - BeatSaberMarkupLanguage v1.3.4 or higher
- - SiraUtil v0.1.1 or higher
+ - SiraUtil v0.2.0 or higher
- - Counters+ v1.9.1 (Optional)
+ - Counters+ v1.9.1 (Optional) (It's NOT compatible with 2.0.0 beta1 and higher)

 The installation itself is fairly simple.